-Kentico CMS allows you to easily create secured web site areas that are accessible only by authenticated users.
-When an non-authenticated (public) user comes to the secured section, she is redirected to the logon form.
+Kentico CMS allows you to easily create secured website areas that are accessible only by authenticated users.
+When an non-authenticated (public) user comes to the secured section, they are redirected to the logon page specified for the site at Site Manager -> Settings -> Security -> Website logon page URL.

-You can mark any section of the web site as a secured site area by setting the Requires authentication attribute on the Properties -> Security dialog to Yes.
-The value is automatically applied to all underlying pages, unless they have the attribute set to No.
+You can mark any section of the website as a secured site area by setting Properties -> Security -> Requires authentication to:

 Configuration of a secured site area